Modern LASIK In Los Angeles, Orange County & Inland Empire

 - Do not apply makeup, face lotions or perfume or cologne.

-Is All Laser LASIK safe?
+Is Modern All-Laser LASIK safe?

-Is All Laser LASIK painful?
+Is Modern Laser LASIK painful?

-All Laser LASIK is a two-step procedure.
+LASIK is a two-step procedure.
 Be sure to ask our eye care center about all-laser solutions.
 By choosing the latest groundbreaking technology, you gain on speed, safety, and accuracy — and the procedure is over in seconds!
 The best platform in the field is by far Johnson & Johnson’s IFS femtosecond laser in combination with Alcon’s Wavelight EX500.

-Is All Laser LASIK Affordable?
+Is Modern LASIK Affordable?

 How Soon Can I Return To Work?